 From target identification to drug repurposing, Artificial Intelligence is being leveraged at all stages of drug discovery, with the above examples representing just a fraction of its potential applications.

 With a host of new startups forming each year, and the AI in drug discovery market expected to reach $3.5 billion by 2027, it is highly likely we will continue to see further breakthroughs in the coming years.

 Alix Lacoste perhaps best summed up the prospects for the future when she appeared on our AI in Action podcast:

 “We’re particularly looking at the areas where Pharma has given up potentially, because traditional approaches to drug discovery are too expensive.
 I think we really have a chance to critically disrupt that, so that’s really my main motivation and what I love about this job”

 An exciting prospect for the future of drug discovery.

-If you’re interested in exploring our latest Data Science & ML jobs within the Healthcare sector, check out our live vacancies or upload your CV today to keep up to date with all the latest opportunities.
+If you’re interested in exploring our latest Data Science & ML jobs within the Healthcare sector, check out our live vacancies or upload your resume today to keep up to date with all the latest opportunities.